lmnzr/organization-comment/README.md

 - [Axios] - promise based HTTP client.
 - [PostgreSQL] - open source object-relational. database system
 - [Winston] - logger for just about everything.
-- [JSON Web Token] - open, industry standard for representing claims securely between two parties.
+- [JWT] - open, industry standard for representing claims securely between two parties.
 - [Jest] - javaScript testing framework with a focus on simplicity
 - [Supertest] - provides an easy-to-use API to send HTTP requests in Node.
-- [Github API] - API to access data from github.
+- [GithubAPI] - API to access data from github.
+- [Docker] - Containerize our application.

 ## Setup